davidlee1435/vgraph/README.md

 ## Instructions and Rubric
 You should add python files in `/src` to do this lab.
 The visualization should be done using [visualization_msgs/Marker](http://docs.ros.org/api/visualization_msgs/html/msg/Marker.html) or [visualization_msgs/MarkerArray](http://docs.ros.org/api/visualization_msgs/html/msg/MarkerArray.html) message (more about using RViz markers [here](http://wiki.ros.org/rviz/DisplayTypes/Marker)).
 We expect to see the following results in your demo video and from running your programs.

-- Bring up Arbotix turtlebot simulator and RViz with the map of obstacles and goal we give you (**20 points**)
+- Bring up ArbotiX turtlebot simulator and RViz with the map of obstacles and goal we give you (**20 points**)
 <p align="center">
   <img src="imgs/map.png">
 </p>